Mitt Romney's 2016 anti-Trump speech: Effects

 Before the New York primary, with the race Cruz, Kasich, and Trump, Romney stated that keeping the race between three people would likely give Trump the nomination on the first ballot of the convention.
 Romney's original vision was formally fulfilled on April 24, when Cruz and Kasich announced an alliance of convenience whereby Kasich would stop campaigning for the following month's Indiana primary and Cruz would do the same for contests in Oregon and New Mexico.
 As NPR wrote, "It took them nearly two months to do so, but John Kasich and Ted Cruz are finally taking Mitt Romney's advice."

-The alliance was not long-lived, however: in the May 3 Indiana primary, Trump won a majority of the vote and all of the delegates.
+In the May 3 Indiana primary, Trump won a majority of the vote and all of the delegates.
 Cruz dropped out of the presidential race that night and Kasich followed the next day, making Trump the presumptive nominee of the Republican Party.

 In reaction to the outcome, Romney declared that he would not support Trump, saying, "I am dismayed at where we are now, I wish we had better choices, and I keep hoping that somehow things will get better, and I just don't see an easy answer from where we are."
 Romney also said he would not attend the Republican convention.

-Efforts among the Never Trump movement continued, however.
+Efforts among the Stop Trump movement continued, however.
 In late May, pundit and publisher William Kristol said that Romney was "thinking seriously" about mounting a third-party run for the White House.
 But Romney ruled himself out several times, although he indicated that he would support a third-party candidate and was considering Libertarian Party candidate Gary Johnson and his running mate William Weld.